-- ✓ Acknowledge their anger and frustration, e.g., "I hear how angry you are." - ✓ Rephrase what they are saying and identify their emotion, e.g., "I can see how upset you are because you feel your rights are being violated and nobody will listen." - ✓ Reduce stimulation; invite the person to a quiet place if this is comfortable and the place is safe - ✓ Allow them to vent, get the feelings out, and tell you what is upsetting them; listen. - ✓ Be directive and firm about the behaviors you will accept, e.g., "Please stand back, you're too close."
+- ✓ Acknowledge their anger and frustration, e.g., "I hear how angry you are." - ✓ Rephrase what they are saying and identify their emotion, e.g., "I can see how upset you are because you think your rights have been violated and nobody will listen." - ✓ Reduce stimulation; invite the person to a quiet place if this is comfortable and the place is safe. - ✓ Allow them to vent, get the feelings out, and tell you what is upsetting them; listen. - ✓ Be directive and firm about the behaviors you will accept, e.g., "Please stand back, you're too close."
 "I cannot listen to you when you yell and scream at me that way."
-"Let's step outside to discuss this further." - ✓ Activate response by contacting Campus Security (760-483-7411) - ✓ Remember, Safety First. - ✓ If threat increases call 9-1-1. - ✓ Prohibit the student from entering your work area/classroom/office if behavior is repeated.
+"Let's step outside to discuss this further." - ✓ Activate response by contacting Campus Safety at 760-483-7411. - ✓ Remember, Safety First. - ✓ If threat increases call 9-1-1. - ✓ Prohibit the student from entering your work area/classroom/office if behavior is repeated.

-- \checkmark Get into an argument or shouting match. - ✓ Become hostile or punitive, e.g., "You can't talk to me that way!" - ✓ Press for explanations for their behavior. - \checkmark Ignore the situation. - \checkmark Touch the student.
+- ✓ Get into an argument or shouting match.

+- ✓ Become hostile or punitive, e.g., "You can't talk to me that way!"

+- ✓ Pressure for explanations of their behavior.

+- ✓ Ignore the situation.

+- ✓ Touch the student.